rogerluiz/Miniscroll-JS/README.md

 ## Miniscroll

-This is a my first framework in javascript
+This is a my first plugin in javascript

 **License**